Rhialto/PET_MEGA65/README.md

 POSSIBLE FUTURE WORK
 --------------------
 - The method that QNice uses to copy data to and from the disk drive's internal track buffer should be made faster.
-Currently it can take more than 20 ms which causes time-outs in the FDC.
+Currently it can take more than 20 ms which caused time-outs in the FDC.
 This has a workaround but it slows down the drive.
 - Supply the disk unit with a track buffer for each drive, instead of a shared one.
 - Turbo mode, with 2x, 4x CPU speed.
 Probably won't speed up the disk unit.